CuriosityQuantified/save-the-world/build-plan.md

 1.  **Setup Basic Project:**
     * Create a project directory.
     * Set up a virtual environment and install necessary libraries (e.g., `requests`, `python-dotenv`, LLM client library, basic web server like Flask/FastAPI if needed for simple UI).
-    * Configure environment variables for LLM, Runway, and ElevenLabs API keys.
+    * Configure environment variables for LLM and HuggingFace API keys.
 2.  **Implement Simplified Scenario Generation (LLM 1):**
     * Write a Python function `generate_scenario(context: str) -> str`.
     * This function takes the previous turn's context (or an initial prompt) and calls the LLM to generate *one* new situation description.